 Pretty much any 4K TV you buy today will come with a batch of built-in streaming apps.
 But they won’t always have everything.
 So a dedicated streaming device is the best way to guarantee you’ll be able to watch that show or movie everyone’s been talking about.
-You can spend less money on entry-level Roku or Amazon streaming players, but you’ll be better off with one of our recommendations if you want your purchase to last.
+And they might be more pleasant to use and have a better interface than your TV’s own software.

 On a Roku or Fire TV, my instinct is always to head right for the app where I want to watch something.
 But with the Chromecast, I’m equally happy browsing through Google’s rows of recommendations.
-The Google TV software always clearly shows where content is coming from — you can pick which streaming apps get factored into these recs — and it also provides helpful information (like Rotten Tomatoes ratings) at the surface level when you’re hunting for that night’s entertainment.
+The Google TV software clearly shows where content is coming from (you can pick which streaming apps get prioritized in these recs) and it also provides helpful information like Rotten Tomatoes ratings at the surface level when you’re hunting for that night’s entertainment.

-When you actually hit play, you’re punted over to Netflix or Prime Video or HBO Max just like always, but there’s no avoiding that.
 In terms of app selection, Google’s got all of the main players covered.
-You can still cast content to the Chromecast from your phone or laptop, and Google Assistant voice searches consistently work well and showcase Google’s accurate voice recognition.
+Like like previous Chromecasts, you can still cast content to the TV from your phone or laptop, and Google Assistant voice searches consistently work well and showcase Google’s accurate voice recognition.

 Everything about Google TV feels tasteful, from the fonts to the way the background color subtly shifts to match the artwork of whatever content is highlighted.
-And the universal Watchlist, which lets you put together a list of stuff you’re interested in from various streaming services, is super convenient — especially since you can add to it from the web or your phone.
+And the universal Watchlist, which lets you create a list of stuff you’re interested in from various streaming services, is super convenient; you can even add to it from the web or your phone.